diegofariasc/cancer_patient_search_engine/README.md

 ### Conclusion

-Overall, the Google Search engine performed better in most metrics, particularly in the "Multiple myeloma treatment" query, where it achieved a precision of 1.00 and NDCG@10 of 0.99.
+Overall, the Google Search engine performed better in most metrics, particularly in the "Multiple myeloma treatment" query, where it achieved an astonoshing precision of 1.00 and NDCG@10 of 0.99.
 However, it is important to note that Google's search engine has a substantially larger database, with approximately 160 million indexed documents in its academic section, compared to the 2,000+ documents indexed by the Search Cancer system.
 This difference in database size makes it more likely for Google to successfully answer a query.
 Nonetheless, despite these differences, the Search Cancer system achieved reasonably comparable NDCG@10 and precision values, which suggests that the results are satisfactory.
 Further improvements, such as expanding the indexed corpus, could enable it to compete more effectively with large-scale solutions like Google Search.